vvsdan/email-subscribe-mini-project-tailwindcss/README.md

 ## Acknowledgements

-This project was completed as part of [Brad Traversy's](https://github.com/bradtraversy)
+This project was completed as part of [Brad Traversy's](https://github.com/bradtraversy) Tailwind CSS course.